cc-archive/cc.engine/README.rst

 WARNING
 =======

-Much of the documentation associated with this project is incorrect!
+Much of the documentation associated with this project is no longer accurate!

 Installation